Call for Submissions

 The Art of Energy will also mark the launch of the Centre for Energy Ethics at the University of St Andrews, led by Dr Mette High.
 Offering a collaborative interdisciplinary environment, the Centre will have an Artist-in-Residence scheme that will enable us to continue working on and with matters of energy!

 We encourage you to get in touch with questions!
-Please email the event organizer Dr Sean Field (email@example.com).
+Please email the event organisers Dr Sean Field (firstname.lastname@example.org) and Sarah O’Brien (email@example.com).